KunSongGo/ecs-docker-demo/README.md

 4. Choose ‘None“ in Task Role, leave the rest by default then go to ”Task size“ section.
 5. Select “1 GB” in “Task memory” and “0.5 vCPU” in “Task CPU” then hit “Add container” in this section.
 6. Enter a name in “Container name” field, for this example we will use “ecs-demo-container”, paste the image URI you have copied previous, then scroll down to “Port mappings” and enter “80”  leave the protocol to “tcp” as below.
+7. [Image: Screenshot 2019-09-03 at 15.50.07.png]

-7. Scroll down and hit “Add”.
+8. Scroll down and hit “Add”.
-8. Leave the rest sections with default setting and click “Create”
+9. Leave the rest sections with default setting and click “Create”

 Now we have created a Task Definition and we will use it to create a Service later.